Jennifer Goldman-Wetzler, Ph.D.

 Earlier in her career, she was Director of Negotiation Programs at Mediation Works Incorporated, and a facilitator at the Program on Negotiation at Harvard Law School.

 In addition to Jennifer’s new book, Optimal Outcomes, she has also written the book Emotions in Long-Term Conflict (2014) and her work has been featured in The Financial Times, Forbes, Inc., MarketWatch, Success Magazine, The Washington Times, The New York Post, Chief Learning Officer magazine, International Journal of Conflict Management, The Handbook of Conflict Resolution, and The Huffington Post.
 She currently writes the Achieving Conflict Freedom column at Psychology Today.

-A former research fellow with the U.S. government, she received her B.A. with honors from Tufts University and holds a Ph.D. in Social-Organizational Psychology from Columbia University.
+A former counterterrorism research fellow with the U.S. Department of Homeland Security, she received her B.A. with honors from Tufts University and holds a Ph.D. in Social-Organizational Psychology from Columbia University.

 Wendy K. Smith, Ph.D.